 What is a Fellowship?
 Traditionally, fellowships are paid positions given to Graduate Students and PhD candidates in their field of study.
 Increasingly, however, fellowships are being developed for recent college graduates with a 4 year degree.
 These opportunities are similar to full-time internship experiences for undergraduates.
 They are short term opportunities - usually lasting 6 months to 1 year.
 They focus on professional development and leadership within the field.

-This page will have information on available fellowships as we learn of them.
 This is NOT an all inclusive list and should not replace your own research.

 Fulbright Program - US Department of State Sponsored